How to Choose the Right Photo for a Custom Photo Puzzle

 What if I want a collage instead of a single photo?

 A photo collage works when no single photo captures the full story you want the puzzle to tell, and especially well for year-in-review gifts, multi-event milestones, family-reunion gifts, and tribute pieces.
-Collages use different photo-selection rules than single-photo puzzles, because each photo in the collage gets only a fraction of the puzzle's surface area.

 Photo-selection rules specific to collages:

 - Photo count by piece count.
 2 to 4 photos for the 99-piece tube size (small canvas, fewer faces read cleanest).
 3 to 5 photos for the 100 XL and the 500-piece (medium canvas, balances detail and density).
-Up to 7 photos for the 500 or 1000 piece sizes (most-recommended collage range; larger canvas keeps each photo readable).
+Up to 7 photos for the 500 or 1000 piece sizes (the recommended collage range; larger canvas keeps each photo readable).
 You can go denser if your collage design supports it, but density above 7 photos starts to compromise face recognition for the recipient.

 - Visual cohesion across photos.
 Photos with similar palette, similar lighting, and similar zoom level read as one collage.
 Wildly different photos (an indoor flash photo next to a sunny outdoor photo next to a black-and-white archival photo) read as a jumble.
 If you must mix wildly different photos, consider applying a consistent filter or grayscale conversion to all of them.